-Brandi Jewett is an enterprise reporter for the Grand Forks Herald and reports on a variety of topics.
+Brandi Jewett is an enterprise reporter with a focus on northwest Minnesota for the Grand Forks Herald.
 Other positions she has held at the Herald include city government reporter, general assigment reporter and news intern.
-While attending the University of North Dakota, she worked as a news reporter and editor-in-chief of the campus newspaper, The Dakota Student.
-She now serves as one of its alumni advisers.
-A native of Valley City, N.D., 23 years worth of winters hasn't scared her out of the state yet.
+A native of Valley City, N.D., 24 years worth of winters haven't scared her out of the state yet.

 - Member for

 While North Dakota faces the full onslaught of winter, farmers' minds are already on spring planting and perhaps how that and other farm operations could one day be aided with unmanned aircraft technology.
 Commercial use of unmanned aircraft systems is currently banned by the Federal Aviation Administration, which means farmers and ranchers can't use the devices just yet.
 "From the FAA's point of view, farmers can't do this over their own land if it's a commercial farm," said John Nowatzki, agricultural machine systems specialist at NDSU.
 That is, unless they like paperwork.
 Bob Becklund

 The Federal Aviation Administration is asking local law enforcement agencies to keep an eye out for people operating unmanned aircraft systems improperly.
 The agency released a set of guidelines last week — a move one local officer said creates problems.
 "There are no UAS-specific regulations," said Al Frazier, a UND professor and part-time Grand Forks County sheriff's deputy who is part of the department's UAS unit.